AtlasLogics/AtlasLogics/README.md

 ### Who am I?

-A Computer Science Engineer fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.
+A Computer Science and Automation Engineer from Politecnico Di Bari.
+I am fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.

-Conspicuously intrested in Signal Theory.
+Conspicuously intrested in Signal Theory, Control Theory, and Image Processing.

-# Projects
+# Public Projects

 <li> <a href="https://github.com/MIMIC-LOGICS">MIMIC </li>